gajus/slonik/.README/USAGE.md

 const pool = await createPool('postgres://');
 ```

+> **Note:** If you are new to Slonik, then you should read [Integrating Slonik with Express.js](https://dev.to/gajus/integrating-slonik-with-expressjs-33kn).

 Instance of Slonik connection pool can be then used to create a new connection, e.g.

 ```ts